hexereii/BerryHUD/hexhud_a2/readme.txt

 Changed some fonts (fonts.res)
 Changed size of damage numbers (Resource/UI/HudDamageAccount.res) Changed it so that when you're being healed, you can see your Medic's Medigun name (chat_english.txt)

+hexhud_a3
+Changed HP so that the shadow changes colours when you're buffed [may be updated further] (hudanimations_peach.txt) Changed default background & fonts on main menu (fonts.res, MainMenuOverride.res, GameMenu.res)